salimderco/test-html-css/README.md

-# HTML TP – My Beginner HTML Projects
+# HTML and CSS , PHP TP – My Beginner HTML Projects

 Welcome to my collection of beginner HTML projects 👨‍💻.
 This repository contains my early work as I started learning the fundamentals of web development using HTML.